-Upon the completion of our initial public offering, Hampshire Equity Partners II, L.P. and certain of its affiliates, together Hampshire Equity Partners, owned, on a fully diluted basis, approximately 46.0% of our common stock after this offering.
+Upon the completion of our initial public offering, Hampshire Equity Partners II, L.P. and certain of its affiliates, together Hampshire Equity Partners, owned, on a fully diluted basis, approximately 58% of our common stock and will own, on a fully diluted basis, approximately 44.8% of our common stock after this offering.
 As a result, Hampshire Equity Partners has an ability to exercise control over matters requiring stockholder approval.
 These matters include the election of directors and the approval of significant corporate transactions, including potential mergers, consolidations or sales of all or substantially all of our assets.
 Hampshire Equity Partners II, L.P. has one representative, our current Chairman of the Board, on our five member board of directors.
-In connection with our initial public offering, we entered into a nominating agreement with Hampshire Equity Partners II, L.P. pursuant to which we, acting through our nominating and corporate governance committee, agreed, subject to the requirements of our directors' fiduciary duties, that (i) Hampshire Equity Partners II, L.P. is entitled to designate two directors to be nominated for election to our board of directors as long as Hampshire Equity Partners II, L.P. owns in the aggregate at least 40% of the shares of our common stock which it owned immediately prior to the consummation of our initial public offering or (ii) Hampshire Equity Partners II, L.P. owns in the aggregate less than 40% and at least 15% of the shares of our common stock which it owned immediately prior to the consummation of our initial public offering.
-If at any time Hampshire Equity Partners II, L.P. owns less than 15% of the shares of our common stock which it owned immediately prior to the consummation of our initial public offering, it will not have the right to nominate any directors for election to our board of directors.
-Your interests as a holder of the common stock may differ from the interests of Hampshire Equity Partners.
+In connection with our initial public offering, we entered into a nominating agreement with Hampshire Equity Partners II, L.P. pursuant to which we, acting through our nominating and corporate governance committee, agreed, subject to the requirements of our directors' fiduciary duties, that (i) Hampshire Equity Partners II, L.P. is entitled to designate two directors to be nominated for election to our board of directors as long as Hampshire Equity Partners II, L.P. owns in the aggregate at least 40% of the shares of our common stock which it owned immediately prior to the consummation of our initial public offering or (ii) Hampshire Equity Partners II, L.P. is entitled to designate one director to be nominated for election to our board of directors as long as Hampshire Equity Partners II, L.P. owns in the aggregate less than 40% and at least 15% of the shares of our common stock which it owned immediately prior to the consummation of our initial public offering.
+If at any time Hampshire Equity Partners II, L.P. owns less than 15% of the shares of our common stock which it owned immediately prior to the consummation of our initial public offering.
+If at any time Hampshire Equity Partners II, L.P. owns less than 15% of the shares of our common stock